Native GoldenRod Plants - Worth their Weight in Gold

 This program and the New Start Community Garden is funded in part by the Port of Seattle’s Airport Community Ecology small grants fund, “ACE,” in partnership with the City of Burien and the National Wildlife Federation.

 Now accepting Applications for Garden Plots.
 We invite you to Garden with us!

 New Start Garden Application 2018

-Print it and send it in or take it to the school, or pick up an application at New Start High School or from the Community Board at the Burien Community Center.
-Address is on the form.
+Print the application and send it in or take it to the school, or pick up an application at New Start High School.
+Address is also on the form.